shopware/docs/products/paas/setup-template.md

 ## [files / theme-config](https://github.com/shopware/recipes/tree/main/shopware/paas-meta/6.4/root/files/theme-config)

 We suggest checking in your theme configuration to version control in this directory.
 Read more on the concept of [builds without database](../../guides/hosting/installation-updates/deployments/build-w-o-db.md) as described in [Theme Build](./theme-build.md).

+## Updating Shopware / Updating config

+Shopware can be updated by running `composer update` and pushing the new lock file.
+The config files can be forced to be updated with `composer recipe:update`